Battle of Tripoli (1983): Aftermath

 Arafat's forces were able to secure a safe exit from Tripoli towards Tunisia.
 Arafat's first stop was in Egypt, with which his relationship was improving following the Camp David Accords.
 He then held a meeting in Alexandria with Egyptian President Hosni Mubarak on 22 December.
 This meeting was supposed to demonstrate that the PLO remained committed to its independent course, and would not yield to Syrian pressure.
 From 1983, Israel began to treat the PLO as being divided into two fully independent groups: The pro-Syrian PLO group in Lebanon, and the PLO loyalist faction of Arafat which operated outside Lebanon.

 The Syrian role in the battle of Tripoli was strongly criticized by many Sunni Arabs in Lebanon, Syria, and elsewhere, regarding it as betrayal of the Palestinian cause.
 Kuwait even threatened to suspend economic assistance to Syria.
-In contrast, East Germany –a nominal ally of Arafat– covertly supported Syria during and after the conflict.
-This decision was motivated by the East German leadership's belief that Syria was an important factor in the struggle against radical Islamists, most importantly the Muslim Brotherhood, whereas Arafat and his faction had allied themselves with Islamists.
+In contrast, East Germany –an ally of Arafat– covertly supported Syria during and after the conflict, even though it simultaneously sent supplies to assist the PLO.
+The decision to secretly assist Syria was motivated by the East German leadership's belief that Syria was an important factor in the struggle against radical Islamists, most importantly the Muslim Brotherhood, whereas Arafat and his faction had allied themselves with Islamists.
+Regardless, the East German leadership maintained strong links to Arafat's forces over the next years.

 Tripoli's residents were generally frustrated about the Palestinians and Syrians turning their city into a battleground, blaming both sides for the conflict.
 One Tripoli Police inspector stated that the city's residents had come to "hate them all", referring to the Palestinian factions, the IUM, and the Syrian Army.